 Alabama Football plays West Virginia in Atlanta, Ga.

-OUTLOOK: Won the starting job at center in 2013 and excelled at the position ... returns to anchor the position and provide stability to an offensive line that must replace two starters departed for the NFL ... has played in 19 career games with nine starts ... could compete for All-SEC honors in the middle of the Tide's offensive line in 2014.
+OUTLOOK: A two-year starter at center who returns for his senior season at the Captsone ... a leading candidate for the Rimington Trophy, which is annually presented to the nation’s most outsanding center … will make all of the calls and provide stability to an offensive line that must replace three starters departed for the NFL … has played in 31 career games with 21 starts … will compete for All-SEC and All-America honors in the middle of the Tide’s offensive line in 2015.

 SOPHOMORE (2013): Took over the starting duties at center for departed All-American Barrett Jones ... started nine games and was responsible for line calls and adjustments along an offensive front that ranked 23rd nationally and fourth in the SEC for fewest sacks allowed per game (1.31) ... blocked for 205.6 yards per game on the ground (25th nationally and fourth in the SEC) while helping account for 248.5 yards through the air for 454.1 yards of total offense (33rd nationally) that ranked as the second-most in a single season in Alabama history.
 Virginia Tech: Made his first career start.
 Texas A&M: Helped the offensive line establish an identity as the Tide rushed for 234 yards and passed for 334 yards ... recorded one knockdown block.
 Colorado State: Provided time for AJ McCarron to complete 77 percent of his passes for 258 yards.
 Ole Miss: Played most of the first half before suffering a stretched MCL.
 Tennessee: Returned to the starting lineup and helped the Crimson Tide rush for 204 yards while providing time for McCarron to throw for 275.
 LSU: Helped open holes for 133 yards on the ground by T.J.
 Yeldon and 193 total rushing yards against the Tigers ... did not allow a sack.
 Mississippi State: Part of line that cleared a path for 160 yards rushing by Yeldon ... did not allow a sack.
 Chattanooga: Helped open holes for 435 yards of offense including 251 yards on the ground ... graded out at 93 percent.
 Auburn: Injured his knee in practice leading up to the game and did not play.
 Oklahoma: Graded out as the Tide's best offensive lineman against the Sooners at 90 percent with a knockdown block and no sacks allowed.